superoo7/superoo7.github.io/content/posts/telegram-game-automation.md

 > Action cures fear - David J. Schwartz

 This project taught me that sometimes, the most daunting solution - in this case, machine learning - can actually be the most elegant.
 The final implementation wasn't just more accurate; it was simpler, more maintainable, and more adaptable to future changes.

+The final code for this project is available on [GitHub](https://github.com/superoo7/telegram-lumberjack-automation).